bxparks/AceButton/README.md

 * `id`: an optional,user-defined identifier for the the button, for example, an index into an array with additional information

-The `pin` must be defined.
-But the other two may be optional in many cases.
+The `pin` must be defined either through the constructor or the `init()` method.
+But the other two parameters may be optional in many cases.

 ### ButtonConfig Class